stella3d/browser-compressor/README.md

 ### Files

 Direct links to files over HTTP/S are supported.
+This is URLs like `https://example.org/nice.mp4`.
 ##### Supported types
 * .mp3
 * .mp4